UchuServer/Uchu/Configuration.md

 _`<GamePlay>`_
 `<PathFinding>` determines if enemies should have movement AI and follow players when attacking them. `<AiWander>` sets whether enemies should also wander around randomly while out of combat.
 At the moment, Uchu's pathfinding implementation is quite slow, so you might experience issues with it enabled.

+Note: if you run Uchu on Linux, you need to have `libgdiplus` installed to use this functionality.

 ## API ports
 _`<Api>`_
 By default, Uchu will have its API available on ports 10000 and up.
 If you want to use different ports, specify the port to start from in `<Port>`.